ibuildingsnl/qa-tools/README.md

 The recommended way to install the QA Tools is by downloading the latest Phar from the [Releases][github-qa-releases] page.
 Place the Phar in your project, or somewhere in your [PATH][path], and make it executable.
-If you wish, you can remove the `.phar` extension on Unix-y systems.
+Then download the [public key][public-key] and place it next to the executable.

 Read why we release the QA Tools as a Phar [here](phar.md).

 [github-qa-releases]: https://github.com/ibuildingsnl/qa-tools-v3/releases
 [path]: https://en.wikipedia.org/wiki/PATH_(variable)
+[public-key]: build/release/qa-tools.phar.pubkey

 ## Documentation